paulasquin/computer-vision-cs/Assignment2/report.md

 The most important point of this report is to present the data pipeline and how it ends up achieving the person recognition: here is the detailed process.

 ### Background  substraction
+_Background substraction from image 287_
 ![Background substraction image 287](https://i.ibb.co/xY1gqR0/287.jpg =250x)
 The OpenCV background substractor definitively is a great tool for this project: we created a _createBackgroundSubtractorMOG2_ object and applied images to it, allowing the object to generate masked-images such as the one displayed on the top.
 The background substractor puts in evidence the moving entities: indeed, we can see the pedestrians moving, but we have a lot of noise, from the tarp moving with the wind to the people shadows.
 We will have to combine this tool with others.

 ### Get contours
 In order to work with the background-substracted images, we have chosen to work with contours as a start for the box finding.
 After having resized and then applied a _GaussianBlur_ to the images in order to rub out the resize effects, we used the _findContours_.
 By drawing every contours in the same image, we can obtain results such as this one:

+_Contours finding from image 287_
 ![Contour image 287](https://i.ibb.co/rM6ZL9t/download.png =250x)

 Indeed, we managed to extract the humans, but we also extracted part of the tarp.
 We will create a first step of boxes with the results of this methods: 1 box correspond to the boundaries of 1 contour.